BEPUG/meetups/.github/ISSUE_TEMPLATE/meetup-playbook.md

 ## Format

-Currently we only have one format (in-person) meetups, but as we grow we might extend to different formats like on-line meetups, PowerSHell Saterdays. etc.
+Currently we only have one format (in-person) meetups, but as we grow we might extend to different formats like on-line meetups, PowerShell Saterdays. etc.

 ### In-person meetups